Skelmis/Template-Website/README.md

 - `LOGOO_STREAM` (Infisical): OpenObserve logging stream.
 - `LOGOO_USER` (Infisical): OpenObserve username.
 - `LOGOO_PASSWORD` (Infisical): OpenObserve password.
+- `ENCRYPTION_KEY` (Infisical): An encryption key used to do things such as encrypt MFA secrets.
+See [here](https://piccolo-admin.readthedocs.io/en/latest/mfa/index.html#example) for how to generate.
 - `POSTGRES_DB`: The Postgres database to use.
 - `POSTGRES_USER`: The Postgres user to auth as.
 - `POSTGRES_PASSWORD`: The password for said Postgres user.